microbinfie-hackathon2020/CSIS/README.md

 For more information on GitHub Actions, see [the documentation](https://docs.github.com/en/free-pro-team@latest/actions).

-For test ideas and an example using Prokka, see [CONTRIBUTING.md](CONTRIBUTING.md).
+For test ideas and examples using Prokka and Quast, see [EXAMPLES.md](EXAMPLES.md).

 ### Why is this a cool idea for a hackathon?